lensesio-workshops/Lenses-MCP-Training-Workshop/README.md

 You can also view schemas, topic configurations, and connected consumers side by side with searching the topics.
 We will be using other aspects of Lenses UI later on in the course, feel free to explore a bit on your own before we pick the lecture back up.

+### Lab 2: Configure Your MCP Server

-Step 5: Connect your Lenses MCP server to your LLM.
-Now our Lenses MCP server is fully connected to Lenses.
-We just have one last step: connect your LLM to the MCP server.
+Step 1: Connect your Lenses MCP server to your LLM.

 Your instructor will provide connection instructions specific to the LLM you are using.
 The general process is the same regardless of which LLM client you choose: provide the MCP server URL to your LLM's MCP connector settings.